ministryofjustice/moj-frontend/docs/components/filter.md

 - has been usability tested
 - is working in a live service (Sirius for Office of the Public Guardian)

 Users don't always see they can filter.
-Some users try to filter from the columns headings Sirius for OPG and Manage Offenders in Custody for HMPPS)
+Some users try to filter from the columns headings.

 <div class="govuk-form-group">
 <table>